 Water — it's the ultimate thirst quencher for most.
-But for some people, water, water everywhere and plenty a drop to drink fails to provide relief from a parched palate.
-Some people are just always thirsty, thirsty, thirsty.
+But for some people, "water, water everywhere nor any drop to drink" is the ironic truth of a parched palate.
+Some people are just always thirsty.

-If you’re one of those people, and wonder, “Why am I always thirsty — even though I drink plenty of fluids?” here are a handful of likely culprits:
+If you often wonder, "Why am I always thirsty — even though I drink plenty of fluids?" here are a handful of likely culprits:

 - Symptoms of diabetes